vi9k/catalog/README.md

 6. After running server, visit the following url to browse Restaurants app in browser 'https://localhost:8888'

 7. Sign into with google id and then you will find Restaurants data driven webapp.

+8. Wait for few secs to redirect into main app.